-Totaljobs and Good&Co integrate to bring psychometric testing into UK recruitment
+Totaljobs and Good&Co bring psychometric testing into the UK recruitment market

 What is Good&Co?